 To understand that, we have to step into the Walt Disney Imagineering time machine and dial it back to 1987.
-Back then Randy Bright had me working with a team of Imagineers on developing concepts for Disneyland and Walt Disney World’s Magic Kingdom.
-The team included Mark Rhodes, Kevin Rafferty and an animation artist who had recently transferred over from Disney animation, Joe Lanzisero.
+Back then, Randy Bright had me working with a team of Imagineers on developing concepts for Disneyland and Walt Disney World’s Magic Kingdom.
+The team included Mark Rhodes, Kevin Rafferty, and an animation artist who had recently transferred over from Disney animation, Joe Lanzisero.

-The four of us went to lunch off of the lot and ideas immediately started to flow onto the restaurant’s napkins.
+The four of us went to lunch off the lot, and ideas immediately started to flow onto the restaurant’s napkins.
 Within a few days, Joe developed some great artwork while Mark and Kevin developed the ride’s storyline.
 We also reasoned there was enough there to turn it all into a mini-land within Disneyland.
-I pulled some site plans out and pointed to the area that held the old Motor Boat Cruise.
+I pulled some site planned out and pointed to the area that held the old Motor Boat Cruise.
 We went down to Disneyland the next day and were convinced it would work.

 We developed a rough site plan for what we then called “Little Mermaid Village,” an area that would look like Prince Eric’s castle and village, housing a dark ride.
-The village would also include some smaller attractions similar to Dumbo and Mad Tea Party, but using “The Little Mermaid” characters.
+The village would also include some smaller attractions similar to Dumbo and Mad Tea Party but using “The Little Mermaid” characters.

-Also planned were some specialty shops, a small fast food location and, inside Prince Eric’s castle, a fine dining restaurant on the order of the Blue Bayou.
+Also planned were some specialty shops, a small, fast food location, and, inside Prince Eric’s castle, a fine dining restaurant on the order of the Blue Bayou.
 (This should all sound eerily familiar to anyone who has visited Magic Kingdom’s New Fantasyland.
 Ideas never die at Walt Disney Imagineering.)

 If approved, could we have had it there by the time the movie opened?
 I doubt it, but I think we could have had it done within a year of the film’s opening.
 But by the time the film did open and became a smash hit, we were all working on other major projects, including creating Disney-MGM Studios.

-So to get something in the parks quickly, Disney designed the “Frozen” meet and greets which, judging by their long lines, fills the bill right away for moms, dads, and their kids.
+So to get something in the parks quickly, Disney designed the “Frozen” meet and greets, which, judging by their long lines, fills the bill right away for moms, dads, and their kids.

-Disney can still develop a bigger attraction or even land based on the hit movie.
+Disney can still develop a bigger attraction or even land-based on the hit movie.
 I would bet they’re thinking about that right now.
 It’d be an arctic blast to actually walk through Elsa’s ice castle or sled into summer with Olaf.